aardappel/lobster/docs/source/implementation.md

 that do so, like `push`.

-In designing your extension library, if you intend to add a lot of functions, it is a good idea to choose a namespace (similar to `gl_` for all the graphics functionality) to all your functions.
+In designing your extension library, if you intend to add a lot of functions, it is a good idea to choose a namespace (similar to `gl.` for all the graphics functionality) to all your functions.
 Lobster uses `_` for namespacing also in the language.
 The burden on making sure there are no name clashes is on the programmer integrating new libraries (you will get an assert if 2 names ever